Limited Legal Assistance

 Financial Distress Research Project

-Research: The Financial Distress Research Project is a partnership among multiple branches of government, academia (students and professors), multiple non-profit service providers, and the private sector.
-People who participate in the project will be a part of a randomized control trial to understand the effectiveness of attorney representation, financial counseling, and self-help materials on financial health outcomes.
+The Setting: The Financial Distress Research Project is a partnership among multiple branches of government, academia (students and professors), multiple non-profit service providers, and the private sector.
+The RCT investigates the effectiveness of attorney representation, financial counseling, and self-help materials on financial wellbeing.

 What We’ll Learn: A comparison of financial health across our four groups will provide gold-standard evidence regarding the effectiveness of self-help packets, financial counseling, and attorney representation.
-The result will be the richest and most detailed dataset ever conducted in an evaluation of what works for individuals in financial distress.
+The result will be the richest and most detailed dataset ever conducted in an evaluation of what works for individuals whose debt problems have become legal problems.

-Research Team: Jim Greiner, Faculty Director, Access to Justice Lab; Professor of Law, Harvard Law School
+D. James Greiner, Faculty Director, Access to Justice Lab; S. William Green Professor of Public Law, Harvard Law School

-Dalié Jiménez, Professor of Law at the University of California, Irvine School of Law
+Dalié Jiménez, Professor of Law, University of California, Irvine School of Law

-Lois R. Lupica, Professor of Law, University of Maine School of Law
+Lois R. Lupica, Emeritus Professor of Law, University of Maine School of Law; Lead Designer, Community Economic Defense Project

 Philadelphia Divorce Evaluation

-Research Team: Jim Greiner, Faculty Director, Access to Justice Lab; Professor of Law, Harvard Law School
+D. James Greiner, Faculty Director, Access to Justice Lab; S. William Green Professor of Public Law, Harvard Law School

 Roseanna Sommers, Assistant Professor of Law University of Michigan